 Buenos días canto yo by Damarís Gelabert

 I like this song by Damaris Gelabert a lot.
 Again, it ties into my material with words like sol, luna, hola, adiós, gallo, and cantar.
 The song is used in several videos on YouTube (made by users, not the artist).
 You can hear it in the video below and buy the song on iTunes.

 Hola, hola para ti by Cantoalegre

 This is one of my favorite Spanish greeting songs.
 It is by Cantoalegre and I like it because it makes sense at any time of day, has lots of action, teaches the verb saludar, and is very pretty and fun to sing.

 This is one of the many songs that Cantoalegre offers as a free download from their site www.musicalibre.com.co.
 Follow the link and choose the Descargas tab.
 Scroll down the left column Colecciones and click on the collection Buen Comienzo.
 The songs for that collection will show in the middle column.
 Click on Hola, hola para ti.
 In the right hand column you’ll see the lyrics and be able to listen to and download the song.
 You can hear the song in the video below.

 Hola Hello by Mariana Iranzi

 Mariana Iranzi’s song Hola Hello makes an excellent song to start the day or a class.
 There are a few lines in English, but kids love to sing the song and learn lots of vocabulary including cielo, sol, día, mamá, papá, jugar, amigos, flor, escuela, señor, trencito, camión, abuelita, cuidad, guitarra, and perrito.
 I have pictures of the words for kids to manipulate as we sing and they ask for this song regularly.
+Find free printables to go with this song at Easy Spanish Words: Printable Activities for Hola Hello.
 You can hear the song below and buy it on Amazon and iTunes.